Presented by BulletMagnet

 Sol Divide, another Psikyo side-scroller, headlines Volume 3; its main hallmarks are digitized graphics, a medieval/fantasy setting, and a focus on close-range melee attacks (it also spawned home versions on the Saturn and PS1, and was written up in those corresponding articles).
 This is instead a faithful reproduction of the arcade original, but that means it lacks the marquee RPG-flavored “Original Mode” of its previous conversions, which was the only thing preventing many players from abandoning the game due to its rather imprecise, clunky mechanics.

-.
+Appropriately enough it’s again overshadowed here, this time by Dragon Blaze, Psikyo’s last and best-looking vertical shmup – you play as a dragon rider with the ability to “shoot” his or her mount straight forward for a powerful up-close attack (and some bonus coins).
 This technique can also be used to position your dragon (who is invincible) in prime offensive position while you keep your character out of dangerous spots: careful, though, as splitting up decreases your overall offensive power, and changes your charge attack too.
 The hidden “gem heads” from Gunbird 2 return for your score-attacking pleasure, and you can even go for tricky one-hit kills during certain boss phases for additional bonus points – these modest tweaks to the Psikyo formula make Dragon Blaze a near-unanimous favorite among the company’s fans.
 Volume 3’s ports are comparable to those on Volume 2 in terms of both quality and features, though there was only a single print run for this set, making it more desirable on the collector’s market despite the lack of a DVD pack-in – PAL gamers again got separate releases of both games, localized in mostly pain-free fashion.

 Shop for Sengoku Ace & Sengoku Blade on eBay